CRFsuite - CRF Benchmark test

 Table 1.
 Performance of training

-Software Solver Feature # Features Time # Iters Update Mem-L Model LL Acc Log
+Software Solver Feature # Features Time # Iters Update Loss Acc Log

 # Features

 Number of features generated by a training program.
 These numbers vary depending especially on the treatment of negative features.
-For example, CRF++ generates all of possible features, whereas FlexCRF does positive features only.
+For example, CRF++ generates all of possible features, whereas crfsgd does positive features only.
 In this experiment, we call the former strategy for feature generation as dense and the latter as sparse.
 CRFsuite can use the both strategies by configuring options for training.
-Since the speed and memory space for training are greatly affected by the number of features, we need to compare implementations within each group, i.e., CRFsuite (sparse) vs FlexCRFs vs MALLET and CRFsuite (dense) vs sgd vs CRF++.
+Since the speed and memory space for training are greatly affected by the number of features, we need to compare implementations within each group, i.e., CRFsuite (sparse) vs crfsgd vs MALLET and CRFsuite (dense) vs Wapiti vs CRF++.

 Time [s]

 The total time, in seconds, elapsed while a training process alives.
-We cannot compare these figures between implementations, which depend on the number of features and iterations.
 In general, shorter is better.

 # Iters

-The number of iterations that an implementation used for L-BFGS/SGD.
-The definition of 'iteration' of CRFsuite (L-BFGS) is different from the one of CRF++ and FlexCRFs.
-CRFsuite does not count objective-function evaluations invoked by the line-search trials as iterations, whereas CRF++ and FlexCRFs include them.
-If we count the numbers of iterations of CRFsuite (sparse) and CRFsuite (dense) based on their standard, these numbers will be 168 and 143 respectively.
+The number of iterations that an implementation used for training.
+The definition of 'iteration' of CRFsuite (L-BFGS) is different from the one of CRF++.
+CRFsuite does not count objective-function evaluations invoked by the line-search trials as iterations, whereas CRF++ include ones.

 Update [s/ev]